DCRZ/dcrz/crawl-ref/docs/crawl_manual.rst

   the sort of people you would want to spend much time with, unless you happened to be a Kobold yourself.

-  They tend to be more agile and weaker than Halflings, and are slightly more talented at using most types of magic, particularly necromancy.
-They are competent in combat, especially with short blades, maces or crossbows, and are also very adept at using magical devices.
-They often live as scavengers, surviving on carrion (which they can eat even when not hungry), but are carnivorous and can only eat meat.
+  Kobolds are exceptionally agile, and can use clever positioning to make a dodged blow strike their attacker.
+They tend to be weaker than Halflings, and are slightly more talented at using most types of magic, particularly hexes and necromancy.
+They are competent in combat, especially with short blades and long blades, and are also very adept at using magical devices.
 Kobolds advance in levels as quickly as Humans.
 Like Halflings, Kobolds cannot wield large weapons.

 Demonspawn (Ds)
   Demonspawn are horrible half-mortal, half-infernal creatures - the flip side